stefanpython/friend-search/README.md

 5. Submit a pull request.

 Please ensure your code follows the project's coding standards and includes appropriate tests if necessary.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details